Building Green has a passion for Madeira Drive – aka ‘Maddy’ – the seafront along East Brighton.

 For that reason we think it’s worth special attention, so this page provides a walk through time, from the founding of modern Brighton to the present day.

-‘Maddy’ – A story of invention
+‘Maddy’ – A miracle mile of Victorian and modern invention

 Prince Albert and Queen Victoria visit the Chain Pier in disguise, are recognised by local urchins, and have to make a run for it.